 - 1/8 teaspoon salt

-- Pour graham cracker crumbs into a bowl.
-Take 1.5 Tablespoons of chilled dough and roll into a ball.
-Roll each cookie dough ball into the graham cracker crumbs.
-Repeat with the rest of the cookie dough.
-Bake for 10 minutes.
+- Bake for 10 minutes.
 Remove from the oven and press 3-4 pieces of marshmallow on top of each cookie.
 Return to the oven for another 1-2 minutes.
-Remove from the oven.
-Cookies will appear undone and very soft.
-Allow to cool on the cookie sheet for at least 5 minutes before transferring to a wire rack to cool completely.
+Remove from the oven and allow to cool on the cookie sheet for at least 5 minutes before transferring to a wire rack to cool completely.
+The cookies will slightly deflate as they cool.